MonoraxXiV/Workshop-tailwind-css/README.md

   4. Once the package.json is made we install tailwind using `npm install tailwindcss`.
 5. In your css paste the following code at the top of your file:
   ```
-  @tailwind base
+  @tailwind base;
-  @tailwind components
+  @tailwind components;
-  @tailwind utilities
+  @tailwind utilities;
   ```

+6. Next we will set up an autoprefixer using `npm install postcss-cli autoprefixer`.
+  This should install Postcss, which we will need to configure.
-6. In your terminal you use `npx tailwindcss init` to create your tailwind.config.js file, in this file you can define and customize your tailwind.
+7. In your terminal you use `npx tailwindcss init` to create your tailwind.config.js file, in this file you can define and customize your tailwind.
    e.g. adding custom colours to your choices.
-7. Next we will set up an autoprefixer using `npm install postcss-cli autoprefixer`.
-  This should install Postcss, which we will need to configure.

 8. `touch postcss.config.js` In this config file paste the following code:
   ```
   module.exports = {